We like horses! Every color, every breed, and every size. But horses with long hair have their unique appeal.

 These horses lack feathering, unlike several other long hair horse breeds.
 They’re muscular creatures with a lighter physique and large, powerful hooves.

-Their power reflects the original purpose they were bred: as working animals for forestry and agriculture.
+Their power reflects the original purpose for which they were bred: as working animals for forestry and agriculture.
 Today, however, it is more common to see Black Forest horses being ridden or pulling carriages.

 12. Dales Pony